-Once the practicum experience is finalized, a notice is sent to the field instructor informing them of the dates for the orientation and the start of the practicum.
+Once the practicum experience is finalized, a notice is sent to the field instructor informing them of the dates for the orientation and the start of the field practicum.
 The orientation is held in the beginning of the practicum experience.
-The field instructors, students and faculty are in attendance.
 There is a brief overview of the curriculum and expectations of the field experience.
-Students and their field instructors are encouraged to tend to any last minute changes and to discuss expectations or concerns about the beginning process.
-For the junior level students, prior to the start of their field practicum, they will also attend a half day workshop designed to prepare them for the beginning of their practicum.
+At the orientation, students and their field instructors are encouraged to tend to any last minute changes and to discuss expectations or concerns about the beginning process.